Episode 39: How to Generate Business Ideas Even When You Don't Think You Have Any

 Method 3: The Ethnographer

-Spend one week collecting all of the problems, challenges, unique challenges of the communities that you are a part of.
 If you’re an artist, then jot down all of the things your fellow artist colleagues keep commenting on.
-“I never…” “I hate it when…” “I wish…” Keep your ears peeled whenever you hear those phrases some up.
-Do the same thing for all the communities that you’re a part of.
+Keep your ears peeled whenever you hear someone say “I never…” “I hate it when…” “I wish…” Do the same thing for all the communities that you’re a part of.

 Okay friends, we’re rounding it up.
 Here is your last method for coming up with business ideas when you don’t have any.